rsyncOSX/RsyncOSXsched/README.md

 ![](icon/menuapp.png)

+This branch is for adapting to Xcode 10.12 and Swift 5 - both are still in beta and yet not released by Apple.

 This is the `menu app` (RsyncOSXsched.app) for executing scheduled tasks in RsyncOSX.
 Scheduled tasks are added in RsyncOSX.
 Quit RsyncOSX and let the menu app take care of executing the scheduled tasks.
 RsyncOSX does **not** execute scheduled tasks.
 Scheduled tasks are only added and deleted in RsyncOSX.

 The `menu app` can be started from RsyncOSX.
 This require paths for both apps to be entered into userconfiguration.
 The paths are used for activating the apps from either within RsyncOSX or RsyncOSXsched.